 - Grants shall be made for capital purposes only.

 - Applicants will need to submit evidence of 501(c)(3) and 170(b)(1)(A) tax status.
 Please note that 170(b)(1)(A) status is often included on the 501(c)(3) document from the IRS.
 Applicants should also be tax exempt with the Illinois Department of Revenue.

 - Grants are ordinarily made for one year only.
 In light of the Community Foundation’s limited resources and in fairness to the many organizations seeking support, former grant recipients are asked to wait at least two full years from the date they received payment of a grant from the Community Foundation before applying for a new grant.

 - The Community Foundation rarely provides the entire support of a project.

-- Grants are not generally available for those agencies and institutions that are funded primarily through tax support.
-Grade schools, middle schools, and high schools (both public and private) are not eligible to apply.
+- Grants are not generally available to those agencies and institutions that are funded primarily through tax support.
+Grade schools, middle school, and high schools (both public and private) are not eligible to apply.